JKCommit/.github/profile/README.md

 ## Hi there 👋

-This is the Firs Git Platform Developed in Sri Lanka
+THis is the Sri Lankan First Git Platform

 Development Start - 19 October 2024